An analytic derivation of the empirical correlations of gamma-ray bursts: Analytic derivation of , , and

 The equations derived above are very simple but intriguing.
-There are eight input parameters in our model, i.e., $\gamma$, $B^{\prime}$, $\ginj$, $\jet$, $\obs$, $m_{\rm{sh}}c^{2}$, $d$, and the electron spectral index $p$.
+There are eight input parameters in our model: $\gamma$, $B^{\prime}$, $\ginj$, $\jet$, $\obs$, $m_{\rm{sh}}c^{2}$, $d$, and the electron spectral index $p$.
 Seven of them are closely related to the prompt emission parameters of $\Ep$, $\Eiso$, and $\Lp$, while $p$ is largely irrelevant.
-Among all the input parameters, $\gamma$ plays the most important role in affecting the observed spectral peak energies and fluxes for on-axis cases \citep{Ghirlanda..2018}.
-Usually, $\gamma$ may vary in a wide range for different GRBs, from less than 100 to more than 1000.
-On the contrary, $\gamma^{\prime}_{\rm{inj}}$ and $m_{\rm{sh}}$ only vary in much narrower ranges.
-Taking $\gamma^{\prime}_{\rm{inj}}$ and $m_{\rm{sh}}$ approximately as constants, from Equation \ref{eq:26}, we can easily derive the on-axis Amati relation as $\Ep \propto \Eiso^{0.5}$, and the on-axis Yonetoku relation as $\Ep \propto \Lp^{0.5}$.
-In both relations, the power-law indices are 0.5, which are largely consistent with observations \citep{Nava..2012,Demianski..2017}.
+Of all the input parameters, $\gamma$ plays the most important role in affecting the observed spectral peak energies and fluxes for on-axis cases \citep{Ghirlanda..2018}.
+Usually, $\gamma$ may vary in a wide range for different GRBs, from lower than 100 to more than 1000.
+In contrast, $\gamma^{\prime}_{\rm{inj}}$ and $m_{\rm{sh}}$ only vary in much narrower ranges.
+Taking $\gamma^{\prime}_{\rm{inj}}$ and $m_{\rm{sh}}$ approximately as constants, from Equation \ref{eq:26}, we can easily derive the on-axis Amati relation as $\Ep \propto \Eiso^{0.5}$ and the on-axis Yonetoku relation as $\Ep \propto \Lp^{0.5}$.
+In both relations, the power-law indices are 0.5, which is largely consistent with observations \citep{Nava..2012,Demianski..2017}.